iamprim0rdial/cyber-security-notes/Linux.md

 free -h:            Display amount of free and used memory in the system
 hostnamectl:        Control the system hostname lsb_release -a:     print OS information [-a is a flag].
 Alternate : cat /etc/os-release
+jobs:               to  displays the list of processes running in the background and specify job number.
+kill:               cmd used to kill jobs/processes by giving them signal code (

+which is :

+2  - SIGINT Immediate termination of the process
+9  - SIGKILL Interrupt the process (ctrl + d)
+15 - SIGTERM Clean termination of the process
+18 - SIGCONT resume the processes
+19 - SIGSTOP suspend the process

+for example :-  kill -9 1664
+)

 ```

 ---

 ## Linux File System Hierarchy